GLOBAL MARKETS-Dollar, yields rise ahead of speech by Fed's Powell | Headlines

 GLOBAL MARKETS-Dollar, yields rise ahead of speech by Fed's Powell

-The dollar rose and Treasury yields jumped on Wednesday ahead of a speech by Federal Reserve Chair Jerome Powell in two days that may affirm the U.S. central bank's aggressive policy to tame inflation or signal a "pivot" to subdued interest rate hikes.
-U.S. and European shares gained in choppy trade as investors tried to divine whether the U.S. central bank was more likely to slow its rate hikes or stay aggressive until it brings inflation down to its target of 2%.
+The dollar rose and Treasury yields jumped on Wednesday ahead of a speech in two days by Federal Reserve Chair Jerome Powell that may affirm the U.S. central bank's aggressive policy to tame inflation or signal a "pivot" to subdued interest rate hikes.
+U.S. and European shares gained in choppy trade as investors tried to divine whether the Fed was more likely to slow rate hikes or stay aggressive until it brings inflation down to its target of 2%.

-U.S. and European shares gained in choppy trade as investors tried to divine whether the U.S. central bank was more likely to slow its rate hikes or stay aggressive until it brings inflation down to its target of 2%.
+U.S. and European shares gained in choppy trade as investors tried to divine whether the Fed was more likely to slow rate hikes or stay aggressive until it brings inflation down to its target of 2%.
 Yields on both German and U.S. benchmark 10-year notes rose to eight-week highs.
 British short-dated government bond yields hit 14-year highs.
-Soaring energy prices in Europe raised fears of more inflation in Germany and the UK.
+Soaring energy prices in Europe raised fears of more inflation in Germany and Britain.

-The yield on 10-year U.S. Treasuries rose further above 3%, signaling to some that the bounce-back in stocks will be short-lived.
-The German 10-year bund hit 1.388%, and two-year UK gilts hit 2.955%.
+The yield on 10-year U.S. Treasuries rose further above 3%, hitting 3.126%, suggesting for some the rebound in stocks may be short-lived.
+The German 10-year bund rose to 1.388%, and two-year UK gilts hit 2.955%.
 "When the 10-year climbs above 3%, all of a sudden stocks have a harder time.
 We saw that in May, we saw that in June, we're seeing it again now," said Anthony Saglimbene, chief market strategist at Ameriprise Financial in Troy, Michigan.

-"That will be a headwind, as long as the 10-year remains above 3%," he said.
-Bets that the Fed will raise rates by 50 basis points at its policy meeting in September have whipsawed to 75 basis points.
+"That will be a headwind, as long as the 10-year remains above 3%," he said of the benchmark Treasury note.
+Bets in recent days on how much the Fed will raise rates at its September policy meeting have whipsawed between 50 to 75 basis points.

-Traders of fed funds futures last priced in a 60.5% chance that the Fed will raise rates by 75 basis points next month, and a 39.5% probability of a 50 basis points increase.
-"The market is gyrating between this ultra, ultra hawkish view and this ultra, ultra dovish view" of Jackson Hole, Saglimbene said.
+Traders of fed funds futures last priced in a 60.5% chance that the Fed will raise rates by 75 basis points next month, and a 39.5% probability of a 50-basis point increase.
+"The market is gyrating between this ultra, ultra hawkish view and this ultra, ultra dovish view" of the banking symposium in Jackson Hole, Wyoming on Friday, Saglimbene said.
 "It's going to be somewhere in the middle."

-The euro fell to a two-decade low and was last down 0.02% at $0.9965.
-The dollar index rose 0.074%.
-Portfolio managers were awaiting Powell's commentary, and everything else is merely speculation, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+The euro fell to a two-decade low before edging up 0.05% to $0.9972.
+The dollar index rose 0.037%.
+For portfolio managers awaiting Powell's commentary, everything else is merely speculation, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

-"The market is trading around on not much other than sentiment and the fact that we got pretty overbought and kind of due for a pullback," he said.
+"The (stock) market is trading around on not much other than sentiment and the fact that we got pretty overbought and kind of due for a pullback," he said.
 "Now we're bouncing a little bit, positioning into the Fed chair's commentary at Jackson Hole."
-Economic data showed new orders for U.S.-made capital goods increased in July, but the pace slowed from the prior month, suggesting business spending on equipment could struggle to rebound after contracting in the second quarter.
+Economic data showed new orders for U.S.-made capital goods increased in July, but the pace slowed from June, suggesting business spending on equipment could struggle to rebound after contracting in the second quarter.

 U.S. gold futures settled unchanged at $1,761.50 an ounce.